You shall not steal; you shall not deal falsely; you shall not lie to one another. [Leviticus 19:11 (ESV)]

 A faithful witness does not lie, but a false witness breathes out lies. … A false witness will not go unpunished, and he who breathes out lies will perish.
 [Proverbs 14:5,19:9 (ESV)]

-In the movie Liar Liar, comedian Jim Carrey portrays a glib lawyer who plays fast and loose with the truth.
-When his son wishes he’d tell the truth, the insincere and conniving man cannot lie for 24 hours and immediately finds himself in hot water.
-Many of his problems, however, don’t come from telling the truth as much as they do from his callousness and insensitivity.
+In the movie Liar Liar, comedian Jim Carrey portrayed a glib lawyer who plays fast and loose with the truth.
+After his son wishes his father would tell the truth, the insincere and conniving man finds it impossible to lie and immediately gets himself into hot water.
+Many of his problems, however, don’t come from telling the truth as much as they do from his callousness and insensitivity when he does.
 The self-centered man doesn’t know the difference between brutal honesty and truthful tact, crudeness and candor, vulgarity and restraint, or rudeness and civility.
 Among other things, the comedy illustrates that lying, while wrong, is often far easier than telling the truth.

-For the most part, white lies are just the lazy way out of a sticky situation.
-It’s easier to spin off a lie than to find a way to be honest, tactful and considerate.
-Nevertheless, when we tell people the dress isn’t too tight when it is, the check’s in the mail when it isn’t, the procedure won’t hurt when it will, or we’re busy when we aren’t, we’ve done more than lie; we’ve given false witness and stolen the truth.
-Moreover, when they look in the mirror, see the postmark, feel the pain, or discover the duplicity, we’ve lost our credibility both as a friend and a Christian.
+For the most part, a white lie is just the lazy way out of a sticky situation.
+It’s easier to spin off a lie than to find a way to be honest, tactful, and considerate.
+Nevertheless, when we tell people the dress isn’t too tight when it is, the check is in the mail when it isn’t, the procedure won’t hurt when it will, or we’re busy when we aren’t, we’ve done more than lie; we’ve given false witness and stolen the truth.
+Moreover, when people look in the mirror, see the postmark, feel the pain, or discover the duplicity, we’ve lost our credibility both as a friend and a Christian.
 While it may not be easy, it is possible to be loving and honest at the same time.

 On the flip side, perhaps we also should be more willing to hear the truth.
 When we ask if the pants make our butt look big, do we look tired, were we wrong, or did the family enjoy the tofu casserole, we better not take offense when we get an honest answer.